 Obtaining Permission: The Copyright Permissions Request is an online course using Copyrightlaws.com’s unique eTutorial approach.

 You’ll learn to write the best copyright permissions request, how to approach a copyright owner for permission, what to include in your permissions request letter, copyright permission letter best practices and much more.
-Each lesson contains a text lecture, further resources to explore, and a self-marking quiz.
+Each of the 10 lessons contains a text lecture, further resources to explore, and a self-marking quiz.
 Please email us if you want to enroll in 2020.

 Participants do the work on their own time as their schedules permit.
 We don’t meet together at any specific times.